-With nine years of data we can assess the presence of linear trends over time through evaluation of the posterior estimates of mean annual point-level and fire-level occupancy.
-Accounting for uncertainty, there was no linear trend from 2009 to 2017 for either point-level occupancy (mean \pm se: -0.0040 \pm 0.0042; P = 0.37) or fire-level occupancy (mean \pm se: -0.0030 \pm 0.0093; P = 0.75).
+With ten years of data we can assess the presence of linear trends over time through evaluation of the posterior estimates of mean annual point-level and fire-level occupancy.
+Accounting for uncertainty, there was no linear trend from 2009 to 2018 for either point-level occupancy (mean $\pm$ se: -0.0028 $\pm$ 0.0034; P = 0.43) or fire-level occupancy (mean $\pm$ se: -0.0060 $\pm$ 0.0076; P = 0.45).

-We compared modeled covariate relationships with point-level occupancy and detectability for each of the nine annual occupancy models (Table 5).
-Covariate signs showed general consistency across years, with 2017 showing similar parameter magnitudes and posteriors as in previous years.
-Across years, elevation and snag density remain the two strongest predictors of Blackbacked Woodpecker occurrence at the point level, although the parameter for snag density was not significant for the 2017 data, and thus, the only significant predictor variable in 2017 was elevation.
-Burn severity continues to have a weak and non-significant relationship to occurrence, although it has generally been positive in most years.
+We compared modeled covariate relationships with occupancy and detectability for each of the nine annual occupancy models (Table 5).
+Covariate signs showed general consistency across years, with 2018 showing similar parameter magnitudes and posteriors as in previous years.
+Across years, elevation and snag density remain the two strongest predictors of Black-backed Woodpecker occurrence at the point level, although latitude is consistently showing a positive relationship to occupancy (significant in 4 of 10 years).
+Burn severity continues to have a weak and non-significant relationship to occurrence, although the relationship is positive when it is significant.
 The role of pre-fire canopy cover remains similarly uncertain.
-In 2017, similar to previous years, the parameter mean has been negative (i.e., lower occupancy with higher pre-fire canopy cover), but insignificant.
-Of the nine years, the parameter has been significantly negative twice, and significantly positive once (Table 5).
-Prefire canopy cover likely also interacts with snag density, which could lead to the switching in directions over years.
-Unlike 2013 and 2014, the effect of fire age on fire-level occupancy was not significant in 2017.
-Generally fire age is important in years with low overall occupancy (e.g., 2009, 2010, 2013, 2014), whereas overall occupancy was higher in 2017.
+In 2018, similar to previous years, the parameter mean has been negative (i.e., lower occupancy with higher pre-fire canopy cover), but insignificant.
+Of the ten years, the parameter has been significantly negative twice, and significantly positive once (Table 5).
+Pre-fire canopy cover likely also interacts with snag density, which could lead to the switching in directions over years.
+Consistent with three previous years, the effect of fire age on fire-level occupancy was significant in 2018.
+Generally, fire age is important in years with low overall occupancy (e.g., 2009, 2010, 2013, 2014).
 Of the factors affecting detectability, survey type (i.e., passive versus broadcast) remains the only covariate which is significant across all 9 years (broadcast has a higher detection rate than passive).